Skip to content

 { "type": "evaluate", "name": "...", "expression": "..." }

 1. Parse the expression.
-Identify every $LOCAL.<path> and $GLOBAL.<path> referenced.
+Identify every $LOCAL.<path> and $GLOBAL.<path> it references.

 text